jishnupramod1608/fintech-loan-default-sql./README.md

 ---

 ## 📌 Future Enhancements
-- Create a Power BI dashboard for visualization
-- Add indexing to optimize query performance
+- Implement predictive modeling techniques such as Logistic Regression or Random Forest to forecast the probability of loan default.
+- Enhance the dashboard with advanced analytics features like dynamic filters, drill-down capabilities, and key performance indicators (KPIs) for better decision-making.
+- Optimize database performance by applying indexing and query optimization techniques to handle large-scale financial datasets efficiently.
-- Extend analysis to time-based default trends
+- Incorporate time-series analysis to monitor default trends over months or years and identify seasonal risk patterns.

 ---